lorisleiva/laravel-add-select/README.md

 Book::withSelect('last_chapter_id', 'version')->get();
 ```

 You can also eager-load models that are already in memory using the `loadSelect` method.
+Note that this method will load all provided subSelect queries in one single database query.

 ```php
 $book->loadSelect('last_chapter_id', 'version');